Jooszko/Audio-video-transformation/README.md

-To run this project you must instal in PyCharm:
+To run this project you must install in PyCharm:

 ```
 pip install subprocess.run